Washington coast under tsumami advisory after volcano erupts in Pacific

-WELLINGTON, New Zealand (AP) — A tsunami advisory was in effect for the Washington coast and the length of the Pacific Coast on Saturday morning, after an undersea volcano erupted in spectacular fashion near the Pacific nation of Tonga on Saturday and sent large tsunami waves crashing across the shore and people rushing to higher ground.
+WELLINGTON, New Zealand (AP) — A tsunami advisory was in effect for the Washington coast and the length of the Pacific Coast on Saturday morning, after an undersea volcano erupted in spectacular fashion near the Pacific nation of Tonga and sent large tsunami waves crashing across the shore and people rushing to higher ground.

 There were no immediate reports of injuries or the extent of the damage as communications with Tonga were cut off hours after the eruption.